nadmax/dock-help/networks/README.md

 You can create custom networks, and connect multiple containers to the same network.
 Once connected to a custom network, containers can communicate with each other using container IP addresses or container names.

+Here are some examples of Docker commands related to networks:
 ```bash
 docker network create -d <driver_type> <network_name> # Create a custom network by specifying driver
 docker network ls # List networks